Stamped/Stamped/internal/projects/bulleit/TestFlightSDK/README.txt

 Information gathered by the SDK is sent to the website in real time.
 When an application is put into the background (iOS 4.x) or terminated (iOS 3.x) we try to send the finalizing information for the session during the time allowed for finalizing the application.
 Should all of the data not get sent the remaining data will be sent the next time the application is launched.
 As such, to get the most out of the SDK we recommend your application support iOS 4.0 and higher.

-This SDK can be run from both the iPhone Simulator and Device and has been tested using XCode 4.0.
+This SDK can be run from both the iPhone Simulator and Device and has been tested using Xcode 4.0.

 3. How do I integrate the SDK into my project?